-Furnace filters should be replaced every several months, depending on the kind you use.
+Furnace filters should be changed every several months, depending on the type you use.

-Not sure when you last replaced yours?
-Take it out and tilt it toward the light.
-If there’s no light visible, replace it.
+Can’t remember when you last checked yours?
+Remove it and hold it up to the light.
+If light isn’t visible, get a new one.

 3. Clean the Inside